natcap/invest.users-guide/source/sdr.rst

   - :investspec:`sdr.sdr biophysical_table_path.columns.usle_c`
   - :investspec:`sdr.sdr biophysical_table_path.columns.usle_p`

-- :investspec:`sdr.sdr threshold_flow_accumulation` This threshold directly affects the expression of hydrologic connectivity and the sediment export result: when a flow path reaches the stream, sediment deposition stops and the sediment exported is assumed to reach the catchment outlet.
+- :investspec:`sdr.sdr threshold_flow_accumulation` This threshold directly affects the expression of hydrologic connectivity and the sediment export result: when a flow path reaches the stream, sediment trapping stops and the sediment exported is assumed to reach the catchment outlet.
 It is important to choose this value carefully, so modeled streams come as close to reality as possible.
 See Appendix 1 for more information.

 - :investspec:`sdr.sdr k_param` This is :math:`k` in equation :eq:`sdr`.
 Default value: 2.
 - :investspec:`sdr.sdr ic_0_param` This is :math:`IC_0` in equation :eq:`sdr`.
 Default value: 0.5.